Carpediem-Nepal/pslogger/README.md

-# pslogger
+# logger_wrapper
-This is the custom logger for PixelShift that manages logging based on the application environment.
+This is the logger wrapper for handling logfire as logger in production and structlog as logger in other envs